-Definition 2.1.
-(Controllable Graph) Given a graph G = (V, E) and a leader set $V' \subseteq V$, we say that (G, V') is controllable if and only if (M, V') is controllable for all $M \in \mathcal{M}(G)$ (as defined in (1)).
+Definition 2.1: (Controllable graph) Given a graph G = (V, E) and a leader set $V' \subseteq V$ , we say that (G, V') is controllable if and only if (M, V') is controllable for all $M \in \mathcal{M}(G)$ [as defined in (1)].

-We note that the controllable graphs notion is akin to the strong structural controllability of undirected networks [5], [16].
+We note that the notion of controllable graphs is akin to the strong structural controllability of undirected networks [5], [16].
 Also, in Definition 2.1, if we just require the existence of some $M \in \mathcal{M}$ for which (M, V') is controllable, then G is referred to as weak structurally controllable with a leader set V' [10].
 Clearly, strong structural controllability is a stronger notion and implies weak structural controllability.
-We are interested in computing and characterizing the minimum set of leader nodes rendering the graph controllable (strong structurally controllable), which is also referred to the minimum leader selection problem, as stated below:
+We are interested in computing and characterizing the minimum set of leader nodes rendering the graph controllable (strong structurally controllable), which is also referred to as the minimum leader selection problem, as stated as follows: